yujuem/12740project.github.io/README.md

 **Experiment 1: Experiments with One Sensor** <a href="https://github.com/yujuem/12740project.github.io/blob/master/EXP1.pdf" target="_blank">Experiment 1</a>

-Experiment is conducted to test the photosensitive light sensors in order to implement hand-gesture based control for the project.
-Initially the team tested only one sensor to check the analog output and the sensor sensitivity.
+The experiment is conducted to test the photosensitive light sensors to implement hand-gesture based control for the project.
+Initially, the team tested only one sensor to check the analog output and the sensor sensitivity.
 This was done to make sure that the light sensors could successfully capture the hand gesture.
 One photosensitive light sensor was connected to the Raspberry Pi.
 On moving our hand above the sensor, the light detected by the sensor is reduced.
 This corresponded to a jump in the voltage.

 **Experiment 2: Experiments with Two Sensors** <a href="https://github.com/yujuem/12740project.github.io/blob/master/EXP2.pdf" target="_blank">Experiment 2</a>

 To detect a hand motion (gesture), more than one sensor is required.
 After the first experiment, the team added another photosensitive light sensor to the circuit.
-Simultaneous readings from two sensors is used to detect hand motion from right to left or left to right direction.
-Additionally, the setup was enclosed in a box to reduce the influence of ambient lighting on the sensors and minimise noise from ambient atmosphere (vibrations, wind, heat etc.).
+Simultaneous readings from two sensors are used to detect hand motion from right to left or left to the right direction.
+Additionally, the setup was enclosed in a box to reduce the influence of ambient lighting on the sensors and minimize noise from the ambient atmosphere (vibrations, wind, heat, etc.).

 **Experiment 3: Analog output I** <a href="https://github.com/yujuem/12740project.github.io/blob/master/Exp3.pdf" target="_blank">Experiment 3</a>  <a href="https://github.com/yujuem/12740project.github.io/blob/master/Code%20EXP%203.pdf">Code</a>

-Experiment is conducted to make the system to detect the hand motion successfully.
+The experiment is conducted to make the system detect the hand motion successfully.
 Two light sensors, Raspberry Pi, A/D converter, and python code are used to create the system.
-The difference in the analog voltage output values between the initial value and measurement is appended to the list of sensor.
-List has fixed length of three.
-Hand motion is detected in the code by comparing the first and last value of both lists.The system is not detecting the hand motion properly, and the modification of the code is needed.
+The difference in the analog voltage output values between the initial value and measurement is appended to the list of the sensor.
+The list has a fixed length of three.
+Hand motion is detected in the code by comparing the first and last values of both lists.
+The system is not detecting the hand motion properly, and the modification of the code is needed.

 **Experiment 4: Analog output II** <a href="https://github.com/yujuem/12740project.github.io/blob/master/EXP4.pdf" target="_blank">Experiment 4</a>  <a href="https://github.com/yujuem/12740project.github.io/blob/master/Code%20EXP%204.pdf">Code</a>

-Experiment is conducted modify the code used in Experiment 3 to detect the hand motion successfully.
+The experiment is conducted to modify the code used in Experiment 3 to detect the hand motion successfully.
 Method and Procedure are similar to Experiment 3.
-Unlike Experiment 3, the list does not have fixed length but have maximum length defined by time.sleep value and maximum time of hand motion.
+Unlike Experiment 3, the list does not have fixed length but have a maximum length defined by time.sleep value and maximum time of hand motion.
 The system detects the hand motion correctly except when the hand moves quickly.

 **Experiment 5: Presentation Control** <a href="https://github.com/yujuem/12740project.github.io/blob/master/EXP5.pdf" target="_blank">Experiment 5</a>  <a href="https://github.com/yujuem/12740project.github.io/blob/master/Code%20EXP%205.pdf">Code</a>

-Experiment is conducted to control the presentation with slightly modified code created in Experiment 4.
+The experiment is conducted to control the presentation with a slightly modified code created in Experiment 4.
 Library pynput is imported to press and release the key for each hand motion.
-Left to right motion forwards the presentation while right to left motion backwards the presentation.
+Left to right motion forwards the presentation while the right to left motion moves the presentation slide back to the previous slide.
 Presentation slides are controlled with a hand motion successfully except when the hand moves quickly.

 **Experiment 6: Music Control** <a href="https://github.com/yujuem/12740project.github.io/blob/master/EXP6.pdf" target="_blank">Experiment 6</a>  <a href="https://github.com/yujuem/12740project.github.io/blob/master/Code%20EXP%206.pdf">Code</a>

-Experiment is conducted to control the music.
-The system also detects the long placement of hand on each sensor and both sensors.
-The long placement of hand on left sensor, right sensor, and both sensors make the system to forward the music, rewind the music, and resume/pause the music.
+The experiment is conducted to control the music.
+The system also detects the long placement of the hand on each sensor and both sensors.
+The long placement of the hand on the left sensor, right sensor, and both sensors make the system to forward the music, rewind the music, and resume/pause the music.
 Music is controlled with a hand motion successfully except when the hand moves quickly.

 **Experiment 7: Construction of the Device Box** <a href="https://github.com/yujuem/12740project.github.io/blob/master/EXP7.pdf" target="_blank">Experiment 7</a>